InjectiveLabs/injective-helix-demo/README.md

 ## 📖 Documentation

-The `injective-dex` is built using Nuxt and TailwindCSS and its powered by the [injective-ts monorepo](https://github.com/InjectiveLabs/injective-ts/).
+The `injective-helix` is built using Nuxt and TailwindCSS and its powered by the [injective-ts monorepo](https://github.com/InjectiveLabs/injective-ts/).

 You can always boot the dex locally on your own laptop without having to set up a relayer.
 You can use the `public` network in your `VITE_NETWORK` `.env` configuration variable and run the `yarn run dev` command.
 You can find all of the available networks (i.e - predefined set of endpoints) [here](https://github.com/InjectiveLabs/injective-ts/blob/17b1aa5df39d5724baf6262b276980cf722a1cba/packages/networks/src/types.ts#L1).
 Using these endpoints (from the `public`) network gives the 40% of the trading fees to the community spend pool.

 ### Deployment

-The `injective-dex` uses AWS for deployment.
-There is a CD pipeline set in the `.github/workflow/deploy.yml` file.
+The `injective-helix` uses AWS for deployment.
+There is a CD pipeline set in the `.github/workflow/mainnet.yml` file.
 Deployment to AWS is done to a S3 bucket which is served through Cloudfront to the end user.
-Using `nuxt build && nuxt generate` we are generating static html pages that are served through cloud front.
+Using `yarn generate` we are generating static html pages that are served through cloud front.

-The `injective-dex` can also be served as a SPA.
-To do this, you have to have a node server running and serve the `dist` folder that gets generated when you do the `yarn build` command.

 More details about how to deploy a Nuxt project can be found on their docs.

+### Migration to Nuxt3

+We've migrated the `injective-helix` repo to Nuxt3 in January, 2023.
+To make the migration on your fork, there are couple of simple steps that you have to do:

+1. Pull the latest codebase from the `injective-dex` repo, `master` branch,
+2. Resolve merge conflicts on your fork,
+3. Install the dependencies `yarn install`
+4. Clean up left overs from the previous deployments `yarn clean-up && rm -rf dist`
+5. Update your `.env` file and add `VITE_` prefix to all of the `.env` variables,
+6. Run the dex `yarn dev`

 ---